slog-rs/slog/README.md

 like to take a quick, convenient route, consider using [sloggers](https://docs.rs/sloggers/) wrapper library.

-While the code is reliable, the documentation sometimes could use improvement.
+While the code is reliable, the documentation sometimes could use an improvement.
-Report all issues, or ideas.
+Please report all issues and ideas.

 ### Features & technical documentation